AndreaNardinocchi/placemark/README.md

 ```

-The below functions will make an Irish or a globe icon show to signal whether the placemark is locally or abroad located:
+The below functions will make an Irish or a globe icon show on the page to signal whether the placemark is locally or abroad located:

 ```